mozolin/matter-thread/PAIRING.md

 ~~~
 > router

-When we parse this dataset using [tlv-parser.py](D/utils/tlv-parser) we can get following info:
+When we parse this dataset using [tlv-parser.py](D/utils/tlv-parser) we can get the following info:
 > t:  0 (CHANNEL), l: 3, v: 0x00001a
 > t:  2 (EXTPANID), l: 8, v: 0x3dd5846a27dd139f
 > t:  3 (NETWORKNAME), l: 15, v: b'OpenThread-5b91'